 \subsection{Computational pseudorandomness and the holographic dictionary}

-In all the above discussions, the protagonist was the wormhole's volume.
-It was observed by Susskind~\cite{Susskind:2014rva} that the steady growth of a wormhole's volume poses a challenge in the context of the AdS/CFT correspondence: The dual quantity to the wormhole's volume cannot be a local observable as those are expected to equilibrate and hence saturate quickly in a quantum theory.
-Instead, it was proposed that the dual of the wormhole's volume is a global property of the dual state such as quantum complexity.
+In all the above discussions, we mainly considered the volume of wormholes as a dual description of some notion of the complexity of time-evolving thermofield double state.
+It was observed by Susskind~\cite{Susskind:2014rva} that the steady growth of a wormhole's volume poses a challenge in the context of the AdS/CFT correspondence: the dual quantity to the wormhole's volume cannot be a local observable as those are expected to equilibrate and hence saturate quickly in a quantum theory.
+Instead, \cite{Susskind:2014rva} proposed that the dual of the wormhole's volume is a global property of the dual state such as quantum complexity.
 However, from a complexity-theoretic point of view, there appears to be a mismatch between these two quantities.
-The volume of a wormhole is a comparably simple quantity that can be estimated from a wormholes description.
+The volume of a wormhole is a simple quantity that can be easily calculated from the gravitational description.
 In comparison, quantum complexity is notoriously difficult to compute or even bound.
-Making this mismatch concrete, Ref.~\cite{Bouland:2019pvu} argues that either quantum gravity cannot be simulated efficiently on a quantum computer, or the holographic dictionary requires exponentially long computations.
-The former would violate the extended Church-Turing thesis-- the widely held belief that all physical processes can be efficiently simulated on a quantum computer.
+Making this mismatch concrete, Ref.~\cite{Bouland:2019pvu} argues that either quantum gravity cannot be simulated efficiently on a quantum computer, or some entries in the holographic dictionary require exponentially long computations.
+The former would violate the extended Church-Turing thesis -- the widely held belief that all physical processes can be efficiently simulated on a quantum computer.
 More precisely, Ref.~\cite{Bouland:2019pvu} models the dual CFT as a quantum system initialized in a thermofield-double state $|\mathrm{TFD}\rangle$ dual to a zero-volume wormhole.
 This state is undergoing time evolution under a fixed Hamiltonian $H_{\mathrm{CFT}}$ such that $|\mathrm{TFD}\rangle$ is a low-energy state for $H_{\mathrm{CFT}}$.
 However, in this time evolution, the system undergoes a number of random `shocks' acting locally on single qubits: